PrsPrsBK/ffext-manifest-schema/README.md

 * JSON Schema for Firefox WebExtensions.
-* for ones who want to catch up new versions.
+* for ones who want to catch up new versions. npm package is based on nightly (mozilla-central).
-* I do not think that this package is useful for Google Chrome's manifest.json, so this package is prefixed with 'firefox'.
+* I do not think that this package is useful for Google Chrome's manifest.json, so this package is prefixed as 'firefox'.
 * status: raughly O.K.